 For simply cleaning hair, Hims Shampoo is excellent.
 It uses mostly natural ingredients, and it doesn’t contain many common additives that cause lesser shampoos to damage your hair.
 Its fragrance is all-natural and appealing, and it lathers well without using up too much product.
 It does an admirable job of keeping hair moist and healthy, as well, reducing the likelihood of breakage and adding volume to fight the appearance of thinness.

 As men age, it’s quite common for them to experience male pattern hair loss on the scalp, even as new hair grows elsewhere on the body.
 Interestingly, a hormone called DHT is primarily responsible for both phenomena.

 Finasteride (the main ingredient in Propecia) and minoxidil (the main ingredient in Rogaine) are among the most popular treatments that target DHT on the scalp and within the body.
 Hims Shampoo utilizes saw palmetto extract as its primary active ingredient.
 It is a natural substance that requires no prescription and shows promise in reducing scalp DHT in several studies.

 What is DHT?

-The male body contains an enzyme called 5-alpha reductase, which converts testosterone into DHT in places like our skin, prostate gland, liver and… hair follicles.
+The male body contains an enzyme called 5-alpha reductase, which converts testosterone into DHT in places like our skin, prostate gland, liver, and hair follicles.
 5-alpha reductase and DHT are essential for our bodies to develop sexually.
-But if you’re one of the many men genetically predisposed to male pattern hair loss, then eventually when you’re sexually mature, an abundance of DHT will weaken the hair follicles in your scalp and causes the male pattern baldness to occur.
+If you’re one of the many men genetically predisposed to male pattern hair loss, an overabundance of DHT will eventually weaken the hair follicles in your scalp and cause male pattern baldness to occur.

 Saw palmetto as a DHT-blocker